 Dahmer committed his first murder when he was only 18, three weeks after he graduated from high school.
-The movie will lead up to this first ferocious attack, in a time before Dahmer was quite so sick but also searching for his soul as an unhinged adolescent.
+The movie will lead up to this first ferocious attack, in a time before Dahmer wasn't quite so sick but also searching for his soul as an unhinged adolescent.
 At the start of the novel when Dahmer poses for picture day, he's considered a class clown, and comes from an alarmingly normal suburban family.

 But in his novel, Derf recalls a series of bizarre behaviors which tick all the boxes of any would-be serial killer.
 Dahmer becomes obsessed with bones, and dissolves animals in acid in his father's shed.
 He faked seizures and fantasized about rape and dissection.
 He also developed a dependancy on alcohol, and his feelings for a local jogger (Vincent Kartheiser) intensify to the point of obsession.
 His blank stare and increasing apathy was all an extension of his disconnect from reality which would eventually lead him to bludgeon to death 18-year-old Steven Hicks, dismember his corpse, and grind his bones into dust.

 In the years following the events of My Friend Dahmer, the serial killer became infamous for not just murder, but for dismemberment, cannibalism, molestation, necrophilia and many other highly disturbing behaviors — including drilling into a victim's head while he was still alive.